-The members of the CGCC are two independent directors (Messrs.
-Scott and Grieve) and Mr. Young, who is considered related as he was the former CEO of Melcor.
+All members of the CGCC are independent directors.
 Mr. Scott serves as the Chair of the CGCC.

-The CGCC held one meeting in 2015, including an in camera session without the presence of Melcor management.
+The CGCC held one meeting in 2016, including an in camera session without the presence of Melcor management.

 CGCC Approval

 The CGCC has reviewed and discussed the compensation disclosure in this document, including information in the Board of Directors section, the Executive Compensation section and the Directors' Compensation section with Melcor's management.
 It has recommended that the disclosure be included in the Management Information Circular.